 The 1998 Crime and Disorder Act created a statutory requirement for local authorities, police, and probation services to develop collaborative crime reduction strategies.
-This extension of multiagency work formed part of the wider neoliberal strategy of 'responsibilisation' (Garland 2001), wherein links between state agencies are mandated while non-statutory public and private bodies are increasingly drawn into crime control strategies (Gough 2019).
-Given the majority of multiagency work involved the collective management of risk, the new legislative requirements were consistent with a governance project that shifted 'the burden of risk away from the state and its (central) agencies' (Pratt 1997: 133).
+This extension of multi-agency work formed part of the wider neoliberal strategy of 'responsibilization' (Garland 2001), wherein links between state agencies are mandated while non-statutory public and private bodies are increasingly drawn into crime control strategies (Gough 2019).
+Given the majority of multi-agency work involved the collective management of risk, the new legislative requirements were consistent with a governance project that shifted 'the burden of risk away from the state and its (central) agencies' (Pratt 1997: 133).

-Multi-agency collaboration can increase effectiveness through shared knowledge, easier access to services, and greater speed and efficiency (Souhami 2007).
-The co-location of agencies has potential to facilitate the immediate exchange of intelligence, greater coordination of management and intervention pathways, and the erosion of cultural barriers that might limit effective multi-agency interaction (Senior et al. 2011).
-Such practices are most fully developed in the Youth Justice System, where - at least in some areas - obstacles such as inter-agency conflict have been resolved through negotiation between professionals with diverse perspectives (Souhami 2008).
+Multi-agency collaboration can increase effectiveness through shared knowledge, easier access to services and greater speed and efficiency (Souhami 2008).
+The co-location of agencies has the potential to facilitate the immediate exchange of intelligence, greater coordination of management and intervention pathways, and the erosion of cultural barriers that might limit effective multi-agency interaction (Senior et al. 2011).
+Such practices are most fully developed in the Youth Justice System, where-at least in some areas-obstacles such as inter-agency conflict have been resolved through negotiation between professionals with diverse perspectives (Souhami 2008).

-The basic principles of police-led integrated gangs teams - the first of which was created in Hackney in 2010 (Hackney 2018) - mirrored those of Integrated Offender Management (IOM), which marked an important transition from co-ordinated to integrated multi-agency partnerships.
-Like IOM, integrated gangs teams would focus on: targeting, selection and de-selection (using RAG ratings); joined-up working and agency engagement; co-location and information exchange; and support, intervention and disruption based on customised risk-management plans (Williams 2019: 64) including behavioural interventions designed to 'teach' not to 'treat' (Hannah-Moffat 2009: 2010).
+The basic principles of police-led IGTs-the first of which was created in Hackney in 2010 (Hackney 2018)-mirrored those of IOM, which marked an important transition from coordinated to integrated multi-agency partnerships.
+Like IOM, IGTs would focus on: targeting, selection and de-selection (using RAG ratings); joined-up working and agency engagement; co-location and information exchange; and support, intervention and disruption based on customized risk-management plans (Williams 2019: 64) including behavioural interventions designed to 'teach' not to 'treat' (Hannah-Moffat 2009: 210).

 Gangs teams expanded over time, adding agencies and increasing the scope of available intelligence around gang membership or affiliation (though each item must be 'verified' by a police officer) (Fraser and Atkinson 2014).
-Additionally, while the police-led structure and IOM-influenced mission of gangs teams had originally privileged actuarial gang matrices and risk-management, over time (as in other criminal justice settings) these were accompanied by public health-informed safeguarding, trauma-informed, and child-centred approaches (Case and Haines 2015; McAra and McVie 2007) alongside a desistance paradigm emphasising education, employment, family networks and alternative activities (Wigzell 2021).
+Additionally, while the police-led structure and IOM-influenced mission of gangs teams had originally privileged actuarial gang matrices and risk management, over time (as in other criminal justice settings) these were accompanied by public health-informed safeguarding, trauma-informed and child-centred approaches (McAra and McVie 2007; Case and Haines 2015) alongside a desistance paradigm emphasizing education, employment, family networks and alternative activities (Wigzell 2021).

-Meanwhile, reflecting the application of public health principles in other multi-agency contexts where police played a central role - for example, on exploitation within drug-dealing 'gangs' (Davies and South 2023) - some teams began borrowing more explicitly and extensively from the epidemiological model.
-Closer integration of epidemiological principles was prompted by the opening of 18 new public health-inspired Violence Reduction Units (VRUs) across the UK in 2019 (Home Office 2019), with many local authorities launching new violence reduction strategies with the support of VRUs, and repositioning and/or renaming gangs teams accordingly.
-For example, one multi-agency gangs team aligned its mission with the corresponding local authority's violence reduction strategy, moving to prioritise early detection and prevention.
-Crucially, though, as the partnership still uses enforcement action against those likely to cause harm to others, actuarial risk management remains a key feature of its work (hackney.gov.uk 2022).
+Meanwhile, reflecting the application of public health principles in other multi-agency contexts where police played a central role-for example, on exploitation within drug-dealing

+'gangs' (Davies and South 2023)-some teams began borrowing more explicitly and extensively from the epidemiological model.
+Closer integration of epidemiological principles was prompted by the opening of 18 new public health-inspired VRUs across the United Kingdom in 2019 (Home Office 2019), with many local authorities launching new violence reduction strategies with the support of VRUs, and repositioning and/or renaming gangs teams accordingly.
+For example, one multi-agency gangs team aligned its mission with the corresponding local authority's violence reduction strategy, moving to prioritize early detection and prevention.
+Crucially, though, as the partnership still uses enforcement action against those likely to cause harm to others, actuarial risk management remains a key feature of its work (hackney.gov. uk 2022).